 Bread flour: I use bread flour to make this bread; however, you can choose any flour – for example, a combination of plain flour and whole wheat flour.

-Cacao powder: I use cacao powder (can be substituted with equal amount of cocoa powder).
+Cacao powder: I use cacao powder (can be substituted with an equal amount of cocoa powder).

-Almonds, raisin, and goji berry: I use almonds, raisins, and goji berries.
+Almonds, raisin, and goji berries: I use almonds, raisins, and goji berries.
 You may use nuts or dried fruits of your choice.

 Cacao nibs: I use cacao nibs in this bread, which has a bitter taste.
 You may choose to replace it with chocolate chips if you prefer.